Home/Prompts/Morning Briefing Setup

 Every weekday morning at 6:45 AM, the system automatically:

-1. Barack wakes up (cron fires)
+1. Chief wakes up (cron fires)

 2. Reads today's calendar from Microsoft 365